Ruby (|青梅《おうめ》)

 pub struct Ruby<'src> {

-pub explicit_base: bool, // true if the input used the |…《…》 form
+pub delim_explicit: bool, // true for the |…《…》 form

 }